MichaelBelousov/L2-Vis-Tools/README.md

 # L2VisTools

-### This is a partially redacted dump of scripts and tools for some graphical network auditing
+### This is a partially redacted dump of scripts and tools for some graphical network auditing, using nmap, CISCO routers + CDP, SNMP, and etc

 ###### Version 0.0.2